 If net metering is available in your area at a good rate, batteries do not make sense economically or environmentally.
 If you get a full credit for net metering there is absolutely no financial reason to have a battery.
 If you care about the environment and net metering is available, there is no reason to have a battery.

 When you net meter, your surplus electricity throughout the day immediately powers your neighbors without the loss associated with cycling through a battery.
 This puts your surplus electricity to the best possible use.
+To the power companies, it appears that your neighborhood is drawing less electricity, so they produce less (to some extent) to offset that reduced demand.

 The only reason to use batteries is if net metering is not available in your area or if you need to go off grid or need backup power and don’t want to use a generator.
 This adds significant cost to your installation and will reduce ROI compared to net metering and probably end up costing more power kWh than just buying from the grid.